pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `resource_limits` describes the upper threshold of allowed resources a given worker can consume.
 If a worker exceeds this value, it will be evicted.

+### Datum Timeout (optional)

+`datum_timeout` is a string (e.g. `1s`, `5m`, or `15h`) that determines the
+maximum execution time allowed per datum.
+So no matter what your parallelism or number of datums, no single datum is allowed to exceed this value.

+### Job Timeout (optional)

+`job_timeout` is a string (e.g. `1s`, `5m`, or `15h`) that determines the
+maximum execution time allowed for a job.
+It differs from `datum_timeout` in that the limit gets applied across all workers and all datums.
+That means that you'll need to keep in mind the parallelism, total number of datums, and execution time per datum when setting this value.
+Keep in mind that the number of datums may change over jobs.
+Some new commits may have a bunch of new files (and so new datums).
+Some may have fewer.

 ### Input (required)